Karl-Tomy/Karl-Tomy.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Lai Zhiwei's personal page!"
+title: "Welcome to Karl Tomy's personal page!"
 author_profile: true
 redirect_from:
   - /about/